pencer-io/pencer-io.github.io/_posts/2020-05-14-ctt-htb-devel.md

  c:\windows\system32\inetsrv>
 ```

-Checking for exploits on this version of Windows I find this: https://www.exploit-db.com/exploits/40564.
+Checking for exploits for this version of Windows I find [this](https://www.exploit-db.com/exploits/40564).
 Look on searchsploit for it:

 ```text
 root@kali:~/htb/devel# searchsploit 40564